Coac/epfl-ml-projects/epfl-ml-project2/README.md

 ```

 ## Datas
-You need to include the dataset as follow :
+You need to include the dataset as follows:
 ```
 datas
 -- test_set_images